Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 10. Finding/doing art assets and adding them to the mod.
 11. Translating to PT-BR.
 12. Polishing and balancing.
+13. Challenges for Custom Games where you start with a specific Street Fighter's relics.
-13. Synergy and adaptation with other mods.
+14. Synergy and adaptation with other mods.

 # Requirements